waleedafifi90/watanimall/README.md

 - Go back to home page after removing an item from teh cart and check for the url and the active style
 - Change the constant variable to fixture
 - Get the product 107055 and store it into fixture then check it in the details page
+- Check the pagination if it's exists or not when the product count more or less than 45